Black Watch (Royal Highland Regiment) of Canada: Pipes and drums

 The Black Watch of Canada Pipes and Drums is the oldest organized pipe band in North America and the Canadian Army.
 It has, over the years, been consistently ranked among the top Canadian Forces bands in all rated categories.
 It is officially part of the Black Watch.
 It is in Montreal.
-The Pipe Major is currently MCpl Robert Kerr and the Drum Major is Sgt Hugues Vanden Abeele.
 It is a descendant of the 42nd Battalion Royal Highlanders of Canada Pipes and Drums, which was active during the First World War.
+The Pipes and Drums are currently commanded by Pipe Major, Sergeant Robert Kerr, and Drum Major, Warrant Officer Hugues Vanden Abeele, CD.

 Activities

 The Pipes and Drums have appeared at many events over the years, with appearances including The Ed Sullivan Show, military tattoos and highland games throughout North America (including games in Fort Ticonderoga, Miami, and the Stone Mountain Highland Games and Tattoo near Atlanta).
-The Black Watch have played at the United States Bicentennial in 1976 and for the Trooping of the Colour in London.
-It was the only foreign band to march in the parade celebrating the Bicentennial of the American Constitution and was one of many bands at the Queen Elizabeth The Queen Mother's 90th and 100th Birthday celebrations on Horse Guards Parade.
+The Black Watch have played at the United States Bicentennial in 1976 and for Trooping the Colour in London.
+It was the only foreign band to march in the parade celebrating the Bicentennial of the American Constitution and was one of many bands at the Queen Elizabeth The Queen Mother's 90th and 100th birthday celebrations on Horse Guards Parade.